We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 - New Credit (10% of total score)

-Adding a new credit card or loan to your credit history can cause your credit score to drop a few points the first couple months, but adding a new credit card can actually improve your credit score in the long term.
+Adding a new credit card or personal loan to your credit history can cause your credit score to drop a few points the first couple months, but adding a new credit card can actually improve your credit score in the long term.

 Do Pre-Qualified Credit Card Offers Affect Credit Scores?